 Wondering how to microdose mushrooms for migraines?
 Here are 5 things you should know before starting.

-The Yale Medicine clinical trial for migraine did not use a microdose in their trial involving psilocybin and migraine.
-If you struggle with migraine, less frequent but slightly larger doses might be a better choice for you.
+Researchers running the Yale Medicine clinical trial for migraine do not use a microdose in their trial involving psilocybin and migraine.
+If you struggle with migraine, less frequent but slightly larger doses might be a better choice for you over the standard microdose schedule of dosing multiple times per week.

 #2 Watch out for the rebound.